Like moths to a flame, millions of people visit NYC every year for a chance to catch a glimpse of the world-famous views of New York City.

 I highly suggest visiting during sunset but prepare for crowds — this is a beloved NYC viewpoint for good reason.

-Iconic New York City Views: Central Park
+Most Iconic New York City Viewpoint: Central Park

 There’s so much to love about Central Park and the breathtaking views of New York City’s iconic skyline poking through between trees is no exception.
+My two favorite NYC views within the park can be found at the Jackie Onassis Reservoir and from the iconic Bow Bridge.

-Honestly though, it’s not uncommon for me to wander aimlessly about and, in so doing, I’ve seen some lovely viewpoints that aren’t well known!
+Honestly though, it’s not uncommon for me to wander aimlessly about and, in so doing, I’ve seen some lovely viewpoints that aren’t well known.

 At the end of the day you simply can’t skip visiting Central Park regardless of how many times you’ve seen it because it never fails to feel magical.